 Ancient Routes, Fresh Eyes: Nine European Pilgrimage Routes for the Modern Traveller

-The word ‘pilgrim’ means ‘foreigner, stranger’ (from the Modern French pèlerin), highlighting the concept that the faithful is not of this world but is simply passing through.
+The word ‘pilgrimage’ or ‘pilgrim’ comes from the Modern French word pèlerin, which means ‘foreigner, stranger’, highlighting the concept that the faithful is not of this world but is simply passing through.
 As described in the second-century Letter to Diognetus:

 [Christians] live each in his native land but as though they were not really at home there.
 They share in all duties as citizens and suffer all hardships as strangers.
 Every foreign country is a fatherland to them, and every fatherland a foreign land … They dwell on earth but they are citizens of heaven.